 The Modi government’s unilateral decision of (high-value currency) demonetization and the unscientific implementation of the Goods and Services Tax (GST) have shattered the economic and social fabric of the people of India.
 The atrocities and brutal attacks unleashed upon the minorities in rural India by the Modi Government—often with the backing of Constitutional bodies—and the polarization of communities by the BJP and Prime Minister Modi, has made this election a critical one.
 At the national level, the Muslim and Christian minorities who are feeling threatened are taking refuge in the Congress party.
 How can the Left parties turn a blind eye towards this?

 How can the Left adopt the political strategy of letting the dreadful fascist dinosaur of extreme Hindutva in through the needle of the eye from the crack that emerged on account of Rahul Gandhi’s Wayanad candidature?
 BJP’s upside down view of seeing Kerala as Pakistan and as a haven of terrorists is not just their faulty vision but a calculated move to impose the lopsided political ideology of a Hindu nation under one person’s autocratic rule—through the dismantling of the history and civilization of India, its cherished secular values and Constitutional bodies.

 This ideology has to be defeated at any cost in this election.
 There is still time left for taking corrective steps.
 All secular parties, including the Congress and the Left Parties, should join hands to ensure the success of all democratic forces of the Country.
 This objective should be achieved in the remaining six phases of the election.
 Along with the Left, the Congress has a bigger role and responsibility in making this happen.
 There is no point in pondering over good or bad omens after May 23.

-(Translated for The Kochi Post by Sangita Harry and Anand Kochukudy)
+(Translated by Sangita Harry; Edited by Anand Kochukudy)